rontarrant/gtkDcoding/docs/_posts/2019-07-16-0053-mvc-vi-image-combobox.md

 The [folder/directory of images](https://github.com/rontarrant/gtkDcoding/blob/master/downloads/_images.zip) is used with this example as well.

-This post is running a bit long, but this example really won’t take much explanation, so here goes…
+This post is running a bit long, but this example really won’t take much explanation, so here goes...

 There are only two difference between this example and the last.
 One's in the constructor and it's merely how many `CellRenderer`s we stuff into the `SignComboBox`.
 It happens in these lines in the constructor: